 Qualified Interpreters.
 The current law distinguishes between "certified interpreters" who have certifications through certain national organizations and "qualified interpreters" who, although not certified, have nevertheless been determined by the state to be appropriate interpreters.
 Under the bill, there is only one category, "qualified interpreter."
-A "qualified interpreter" is either (1) a person certified through the National Registry of Interpreters for the Deaf or another national organization recognized by Michigan's Division on Deaf and Hard of Hearing, or (2) a person with the "expressive-receptive skills and necessary vocabulary for the situation" certified through the state by the Division on Deaf and Hard of Hearing, with advice from the Michigan Deaf Association and the Michigan Registry of Interpreters for the Deaf (or their successor agencies).
-The bill also provides new definitions of "qualified oral interpreter" and "qualified sign language interpreter."
+A "qualified interpreter" is either (1) a person certified through the National Registry of Interpreters for the Deaf, or (2) a person certified through the state by the Division on Deaf and Hard of Hearing.